Get started

 Field

-type allows referencing data directly from fields stored in your system, similar to how merge fields work.
-Begin typing in the input to search and select from available fields, which dynamically populate based on your system's data schema.
+The Field type allows referencing data directly from fields available in the flow.
+Begin typing in the input to search and select from available fields, which dynamically populate based on what's available in the merge field explorer.
+Field types also support referencing array values, such as string[], number[], or boolean[] where available.

 String

-type is used for text comparisons.
+The String type is used for text comparisons.
 Each character in the text is compared one at a time.
+You may also encounter string[] (array of strings) in payloads with multi-valued fields.

 Boolean